-In coming to their decision, the appeal's panel will consider appeal's panel will consider the actions taken by the school in relation to the student, the student's past history, how the School's policies have been implemented as well as balancing the needs of the student against the needs of the school community as a whole.
+· whether exclusion is a proportionate response to the incident.
+In looking at this element, the appeal's panel will consider the actions taken by the school in relation to the student, the student's past history, how the School's policies have been implemented as well as balancing the needs of the student against the needs of the school community as a whole.